aws-samples/eks-workshop/content/advanced/320_servicemesh_with_appmesh/create_app_mesh_components/create_injector_controller.md

   --approve
 ```

-{{% notice tip %}}
-By creating the IAM Roles for Service Accounts (IRSA) we are able to only apply the policy to the appmesh-controller.
-[Click here](/beginner/110_irsa/) for me information on IRSA.
-{{% /notice %}}

-Finally we can use Helm to deploy the appmesh-controller
+Finally we will use `Helm` to deploy the appmesh-controller

 ```bash
 helm upgrade -i appmesh-controller eks/appmesh-controller \